 Similarly, home care for adults with disabilities may involve mobility assistance, personal care, and maintaining independence while ensuring safety.

 Without proper training, caregivers may feel overwhelmed or unsure if they are doing the right thing.
-This uncertainty adds another layer to burnout.
+That uncertainty adds another layer to burnout.

 Through guided support, parents can learn:

-• How to build routines that support both the child and the caregiver
+- How to build routines that support both the loved one and the caregiver

 For families using autism home care services or in-home care for disabilities, combining professional support with caregiver education creates a more sustainable care environment.